 These bulbs have about four more weeks in storage.
 I will re-position the upright bulbs and re-hang the lot.
 All should be well come mid April when I set them out.
 My Hymenocallis narcissiflora or H. festalis, which ever they are, should be filling the air with a delicious and unique scent come late summer.

 I store my bulbs (and various other flower seeds) in the drawers of an old dresser in the basement.
 It's provides plenty of cool, dark space, and keeps things not-too-dry and not-too-moist (and quite tidy).
-I line the drawers with a little newspaper and fill the "bulb" drawers with an inch or two of slightly moist peat moss to keep bulbs from drying out.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.